 Sudden idiopathic hearing loss

-Idiopathic means “without recognizable cause.”
-This is the most common (and sudden) type of hearing loss.
-Extensive examination cannot determine an organic cause.
+Idiopathic means “without recognisable cause”.
+This is the most common type of sudden hearing loss.
+An extensive examination cannot determine an organic cause.

 Stress-related sudden hearing loss